-Dear One, one morning, not too long ago, the hour was early when I pulled into the parking lot with time to spare.
+Dear One, the hour was early when I pulled into the parking lot with time to spare.
 The three drivers, all the passengers, and their luggage were in place.
 Mine was quickly added to it.
 All was readied well before the 6:30 a.m. take off.
-That is… all except for arrival of one more person.
+That is… all except for the arrival of one more person.

 The young man, sauntered up twenty-five minutes late, carrying a hot, Starbuck’s coffee.
-Just like words written from a sky-writing airplane, you could read everyone’s thoughts in the air, “You are this late, and you still took time to get specialty coffee, on top of that you don’t offer any apology for keeping all of us waiting, and taking us off schedule before we even get out of town?”
+Just like words written in the sky, you could read everyone’s thoughts, “You are this late, and you still took time to get specialty coffee, on top of that you don’t offer any apology for keeping all of us waiting, and taking us off schedule before we even get out of town?”

-I looked at the guy, and thought, if not for God’s still small voice, I could be you, the one indifferent to the schedule of others, living as though my time was of greater value than that of anyone else’s.
+I looked at the guy, and thought, if not for God’s still small voice the one indifferent to the schedule of others could be me.
+I could be the one living as though my time was of greater value than that of anyone else.

-Although, my lesson was learned in the 80’s, I have never forgotten the morning that God dealt with me about arriving a few minutes late, yes, minutes.
-At that same time, He taught me that it was not a matter of the length of the tardiness; it was tardiness …period.
-Any tardiness that could be avoided, other than the need of another, was deemed unacceptable.
+Although, my lesson was learned in the 80’s, I have never forgotten the morning that God dealt with me about arriving a few minutes late, yes, at that time it was still only minutes.
+He taught me that it was not a matter of the length of the tardiness; it was tardiness …period.
+Any tardiness that could be avoided, other than the need of another, was unacceptable.

-That particular day, I was heading into town to meet a woman for one-on-one discipleship.
+That particular lesson came on a day when I was heading into town to meet a woman for one-on-one discipleship.
 When I looked at the clock, I saw that I had just enough time to arrive on schedule.
 But then, I thought, perhaps I will stop by McDonald’s and get some coffee with real cream.
 (There was only powdered cream at church.
 I hate that stuff.)
 I’ll only be maybe ten, twelve minutes late.

 With that consideration came these words, “SO YOUR TIME IS MORE VALUABLE THAN HERS?”
 The words were not loud; but they were firm, FIRM.
-I was convicted, convicted, deeply ashamed, and changed…all at once.
+I was convicted, ashamed, and changed…all at once.
 I thought of my friend Donna waiting in the classroom for me to arrive…wasting her time waiting for me…for me…to get coffee with cream.
 I thought of all the times that I had tried to finish a task at home before leaving, thinking, I can probably still make it on time, or almost on time.
 Instantly, I realized, without questioning that that was pure selfishness.
-I understood that anything I did for myself or my family, instead of arriving on the agreed upon time was wrong, was disrespectful, displayed a lack of discipline, and dishonored God.
+I understood that anything I did for myself, instead of arriving on the agreed upon time, was wrong, was disrespectful, displayed a lack of discipline, and dishonored God.
 Conviction more than filled my being.